clairton/unoapi-cloud/README.md

   of their respective owners.
 - This is an independent and unofficial software Use at your own risk.
 - Do not spam people with this.

+## Note

+I can't guarantee or can be held responsible if you get blocked or banned by using this software.
+WhatsApp does not allow bots using unofficial methods on their platform, so this shouldn't be considered totally safe.

+Released under the GPLv3 License.

 ## Need More